Multi-Touch attribution model for Shopify: What it is and How to do it

 Types of Multi-Touch Attribution Models

-There are lot of models to determin how credit is given to touchpoints.
-Because in a customer journey, there maybe different devices, browsers, campaigns working together.
+There are lot of models to determine how credit is given to touchpoints.
+Because in a customer journey, there may be different devices, browsers, campaigns working together.
 So Shopify merchants need to understand which campaign is the key contributor in the conversions.

 1, Linear multi-touch attribution model